What is LAUTR?

 What is Candidates Showcase & Selection Day?

 After submitting your LAUTR application online, the top candidates will be invited to Candidates' Showcase & Selection Day, which is our chance to see your potential as a teacher.
 This will take place at a local public high school.
-You will participate in a group problem-solving activity, a class observation, two in-person interviews, and will give a 5-minute lesson to high school students.
+You will participate in a group discussion, problem-solving activity, in-person interview, and will give a 5-minute lesson to high school students.
 A group of raters will evaluate candidates using performance rubrics, and the top candidates will be selected for the LAUTR program.

 What if I’m not selected to be a Resident for LAUTR?